 Passenger Rejection Reduction Initiative

-One of the key actions of the IATA Financial Committee is to improve efficiency in airlines back office processes.
-Improvement is required in the area of Passenger interline billings, where more than one million rejections are raised per month.
-The Interline Billing and Settlement (IBS OPS) Working Group has been tasked to improve efficiency by cutting down on incorrect rejections via education, awareness, proposing changes to the billing rules, and adding new validations in SIS.
+The previous Interline Billing and Settlement Working Group (IBS OPS WG) has been tasked to improve efficiency by cutting down on incorrect rejections via education, awareness, proposing changes to the billing rules, and adding new validations in SIS.

-The charts below illustrate the count and USD amount of rejections over the past five years.
+The charts below illustrate the count and USD amount of rejections over the past years.

 Previous SIS Bulletins